flycheck/flycheck/README.md

     contents of the buffer to check, but created in the **same directory** as the original file.
 If the buffer to be checked has no `buffer-file-name`, this is the same as `source`.
+  - `source-original`: The original name of the file to check.
+The contents of this file may not be up to date with the contents of the buffer to check.
+    **Do not use this as primary input to a checker**.
+Instead, use `source` or `source-inplace`.
+Use this symbol only to **additionally** pass the original name to the checker.
+The `checkdoc` checker provides an example for using this symbol.
   - `(config OPTION-NAME VARIABLE-NAME)`: Find and pass a config file to the checker.  `OPTION-NAME` is a string containing the name of the option that understood by the checker.  `VARIABLE-NAME` is a symbol referring to a